ramblingsofadev/docs/content-negotiation.md

 <h2 id="negotiating-requests">Negotiating Requests</h2>

-Let's build off of the [previous example](#basics) and negotiate a request.
+If you're using the <a href="https://github.com/aphiria/app/issues" target="_blank">skeleton app</a>, you don't have to worry about negotiating requests - it's done for you automatically.
+If you're not using it, then let's build off of the [previous example](#basics) and negotiate a request manually.
 Let's assume the raw request looked something like this:

 ```http
 POST https://example.com/users HTTP/1.1